What Does a Crime Analyst Do?

-Do you love to conduct research and analyze data?
-Are you interested in fighting crime and helping law enforcement agencies get the most out of their people and their programs?
+This position is for job seekers who love to conduct research and analyze data, and happen to be interested in fighting crime and helping law enforcement agencies get the most out of their people and their programs.
 If you're considering earning a degree in criminology—or if you're trying to decide what to do with the degree you already have—you might want to take a look at a career as a crime analyst or criminal intelligence analyst.

 Crime analysis is not a new field.
 Criminologists have long looked for patterns of crime to glean all sorts of answers about deviant behavior.
 The profession of crime analyst is a relatively recent innovation within policing, however, and it's rapidly becoming indispensable.